octoxalis/TypexJS/source/matter/pages/specifiers.md

 than the `_o` suffix used for `Object`.

-The example code shows another singularity:: we can instantly differenciate JavaScript and browser specific functions or methods from our own code functions and methods.
+The example code shows another singularity: we can instantly differenciate JavaScript and browser specific functions or methods from our own code functions and methods.
 Our identifiers have a letter suffix where JS and browser identifiers have nothing.
 Therefore, we can safely use exactly the same names:

 `const myWindow = window`<br/>